vendramin/vendramin.github.io/index.md

 ### Accepted for publication

 * [Reflection equation as a tool for studying solutions to the Yang-Baxter equation](https://arxiv.org/abs/2008.01752) (with V. Lebed) Accepted for publication in _J.
 Algebra_
-* [Radical and weight of skew braces and their applications to structure groups of solutions of the Yang-Baxter equation](https://arxiv.org/abs/2001.10967) (with E. Jespers, L. Kubat, A. Van Antwerpen).
-Accepted for publication in _Adv.
-Math._

 ### Published

+* [Radical and weight of skew braces and their applications to structure groups of solutions of the Yang-Baxter equation](https://arxiv.org/abs/2001.10967) (with E. Jespers, L. Kubat, A. Van Antwerpen). _Adv.
+Math.
+385 (2021), 107767._
 * [On skew braces and their ideals](https://arxiv.org/abs/1804.04106) (with A. Konovalov, A. Smoktunowicz). _Exp.
 Math.
 30 (2021), no. 1, 95–104_
 * [Retractability of solutions to the Yang-Baxter equation and p-nilpotency of skew braces](https://arxiv.org/abs/1904.11657) (with E. Acri, R. Lutowski). _Internat.
 J. Algebra Comput.
 30 (2020), no. 1, 91–115._
 * [Combinatorial solutions to the reflection equation](https://arxiv.org/abs/1810.03341) (with A. Smoktunowicz, R. Weston) _J.
 Algebra 549 (2020) 268-290_